udexon/PhosCloudless/FSR2_Benefits.md

 #### 2.2 Benefits to Programmers: Young and Old

+- __Old guards__:

+Unlike the initial free software movement, today we need to fight the establishment &ndash; old guards ....
+Descendants and proponents of old software.

+(Beginners + Old Programmers + Project Owners) fight Old Guards.

+ID-less system is important in EMYL, crucial to reward all, encourage learning and development.

+Use learners as developers, one word at a time, Earn Money as You Learn.
+ID-less system.
+PhosPay as incentive to learn and develop at the same time.

 __Ageism__

 (Ageism is related to programmer fragmentation.
 Old programmers have more value when fragmentation is overcome.)